volverjs/query-vue/README.md

 )
 ```

+## Read

-In a component you can use the `useUsersStore` composable to access the store repository actions and getters:
+In a component you can use the `useUsersStore` composable to access the store repository actions and getters and read data from the repository:

 ```vue
 <script setup lang="ts">